Donald Trump Invites Vladimir Putin To White House Hours After Report Trump Knew Putin Ordered Election Attack

-According to a New York Times report, as early as January 6, 2017 — two weeks before his inauguration — Donald Trump was shown hard evidence that Russian President Vladimir Putin personally ordered the Russian cyber-warfare campaign against the 2016 United States election.
-Less than 24 hours after the report’s release, Trump has extended an invitation to Putin to visit the White House.
+According to a New York Times report, as early as January 6, 2017 — two weeks before his inauguration — Donald Trump was shown hard evidence that Russian President Vladimir Putin personally ordered the Russian cyber-warfare campaign against the 2016 U.S. election.
+Less than 24 hours after the report’s release, Trump extended an invitation to Putin to visit the White House.

-Former Director of National Intelligence James Clapper (who was one of several top intelligence officials who briefed Trump during the January 2017 meeting, as reported by The Inquisitr,) confirmed the Times report on Thursday.
-According to a CNN report, Clapper stated that Trump was shown highly classified evidence, including intercepted text messages and emails, which showed that not only was the Russian government behind the attack but that Putin himself gave the green light.
+Former Director of National Intelligence James Clapper, who was one of several top intelligence officials who briefed Trump during the January, 2017, meeting, as reported by the Inquisitr, confirmed the New York Times’ report on Thursday.
+According to a CNN report, Clapper stated that Trump was shown highly classified evidence, including intercepted text messages and emails, which showed that not only was the Russian government behind the attack, but that Putin himself gave the green light.
 Clapper also stated that Trump reacted with “some skepticism.”

-A Times report indicates that the invitation to Putin coincides with reports that Trump’s own closest aides, as well as top United States intelligence officials, say they have not yet been informed about what Trump and Putin discussed in a two-hour private meeting in Helsinki, Finland, on Monday.
+A New York Times report indicates that the invitation to Putin coincides with reports that Trump’s own closest aides, as well as top U.S. intelligence officials, say they have not yet been informed about what Trump and Putin discussed in a two-hour private meeting in Helsinki, Finland, on Monday.

 In an interview Thursday at a security conference in Aspen, Colorado, Director of National Intelligence Dan Coats — himself a Trump appointee — said that even he had no idea what Trump and Putin discussed in their one-on-one chat, according to CNN.